shuklasp10/concepts/React.md

 ### Note

 1. Always make constant or variable of string if  it used multiple places
-2. Do not modify state in reducer function since it is read only instead reutrn new state.
+2. Do not modify state in reducer function since it is read only instead return new state.
 3. We can pass *initializer function* as 3rd argument in useReducer.
 4. __initializer function__ return value of this function will be set as state.
 Only called at first render.